Though we accept applications throughout the spring,

 If your teen thinks they want to teach kids someday, if your teen loves learning about nature and experiencing it firsthand, and if your teen wants to step into the maturity of being others-centered and service-oriented, then this is the program for them!

 Some teens aren’t interested in mentoring, or don’t yet want to take on that helper, service mentality, and that’s ok!
-If your teen just wants to learn more about nature and feel the good vibes of an LES teen community, we highly recommend one of our many teen camps.
-Click here to check out our day camps, residential overnight camps and expeditions that are open to teens, particularly our *new* Keepers of the Arrow day camp, and our Blacksmith’s Apprentice overnight camp.
+If your teen just wants to learn more about nature and feel the good vibes of an LES teen community, we highly recommend one of our many teen camps and expeditions.
+Click here to check out our day camps, residential overnight camps and expeditions that are open to teens.

 Cultivating Confident, Powerful Leaders